 The FCA regulations require Northwest FCS to maintain minimums for various regulatory capital ratios.
-Management is not aware of any reasons why the regulatory capital requirements would not be met in 2022, nor is it currently or expected to be prohibited from retiring stock or distributing earnings in 2022.
+AgWest management is not aware of any reasons why the regulatory capital requirements would not be met in 2023, nor is it currently or expected to be prohibited from retiring stock or distributing earnings in 2023.
 For additional information related to capital and related requirements and restrictions, refer to Note 8 to the Consolidated Financial Statements.